Arizona National Guard to deploy 225 troops to the U.S.-Mexico border, answering Trump's call

 Related

 Texas has also responded to Trump's request, offering to send 250 National Guard members to the border.
-The first batch of them was deployed by helicopter last Friday.
+The first batch was deployed by helicopter last Friday.

-Ducey is slated to see the Arizona troops off at 11:30 a.m.
+Ducey saw the Arizona troops off at 11:30 a.m.
 PT (2:30 p.m.
-ET) from the Papago Park Military Reservation in Phoenix, according to his office.
+ET) from the Papago Park Military Reservation in Phoenix, shaking hands with each member and thanking them.

+"I want to thank you for your service to our country, and may God bless you and keep you safe on this mission," he said.